Is it only about the process and its’ phases, or do we name a full service with that name?

 The range is very flexible and usually adjusted to the needs of the eCommerce player.
 Some would need just managing their stock levels, others need full service, from A to Z, from the moment when a customer places the order, till this one is delivered/or even returned.
 This last topic is a nightmare for many online retailers, so having the possibility to outsource it and receive the best service possible sounds like an ideal plan.

-So how usually the fulfillment process looks like?
+So what usually the fulfillment process looks like?

 - Stocking – receiving the items by contracted warehouse, or in-house.
 If it contains sending things abroad, all the regulations have to be fulfilled and completed.
 The sooner all stock levels are updated correctly, the better, as customers can start ordering them online.